smbjorklund/media_update/doc/repo.md

     git clone --recursive git@git.uib.no:site/w3.uib.no

 If this succeeds it will create a local directory called `w3.uib.no/` with the code.
-This requires that you are inside the UiB network and have the right permissions set up.
+This requires that you are on the UiB network and have the right permissions set up.
 Ask Gisle if you have trouble with this.

 You can also browse the code repo directly both from